The history of Credit Cards in the 80s and 90s

 American Express

 retained their popularity.
 The truth is they became more popular among users at large.
 The card issuers made amendments to entice even those in the upper-middle-income groups.
-So the focus shifted from affluent to less affluent and affluent, thus attracting more users.
+So, the focus shifted from affluent to less affluent and affluent, thus attracting more users.

-The difference – now and then
+The difference between Credit cards now and retro Credit cards

-Today, credit card usage has gone drastic changes.
+Today, credit card usage has undergone drastic changes.
 Back then, these products were limited to airlines and hotels.
 Now, the scene has changed on many fronts.
 Firstly, even an average salaried individual or small business owner can get a credit card.
 Also, the usage isn’t restricted to airlines.
-Instead, cardholders can use the card for various chores such as booking a movie ticket, making major purchases, vacationing, and much more.
-The amount limit varies from person to person and issuer to issuer.
-One important point is many issuers allow free usage of credit for a specified time.
-If you use the money and repay it within the designated period, you pay 0 percent interest.
-However, late payments attract interest and fines.
+Instead, cardholders can use the card for various chores such as booking a movie ticket, making significant purchases, vacationing, and much more.

 Conclusion

 Getting familiar with the history of credit cards and learning the concept can be handy.
 It lets you bag a better deal, especially when applying for your first credit card.
 While these cards have evolved with time, the underlying principles remain the same.
 Go through the evolution of credit/debit cards and find your options today.
 That should help you make the best choice without denting your finances.
-Stay tuned for more updates.

 80sbaby